We are extremely proud to be working with:

 The voice of midwifery and the UK’s only trade union, professional organisation led by midwives for midwives and those that support them.

-All information on the midwives side of our site has RCM accreditation.
-They have also contributed to our projects such as our Made to Measure campaign and Wellbeing Wallets.
+Together we produced the I-learn module “Saving Babies Lives; Addressing Stillbirth”.
+The RCM have also kindly contributed to our projects such as our Made to Measure campaign and Wellbeing Wallets.

 Creating the culture and conditions for health and care services and staff to deliver the highest standard of care and ensure that valuable public resources are used effectively to get the best outcomes for individuals, communities and society for now and for future generations.